 Board of Chiropractic Examiners License Defense Attorney

-Our California chiropractor license defense attorney represents chiropractors facing investigations, statement of issues, accusations and disciplinary actions from the California Board of Chiropractic Examiners.
+Our California chiropractor license defense attorney represents chiropractors facing investigations, statement of issues, DUI, criminal charges, accusations and disciplinary actions from the California Board of Chiropractic Examiners.

 Experienced Former Government Prosecutor Defending You

 When the stakes are high, our highly skilled professional license & criminal defense attorney will skillfully work to protect your license, your reputation and your career.

 California Chiropractor License Defense Lawyer

 When a chiropractor is contacted by an investigator or their licensing Board, it is important to consult with an experienced chiropractor license defense attorney before responding.
 Often skilled counsel can help present a response that can result in the matter being closed with no formal accusation or disciplinary action.

 Chiropractors often believe the Board of Chiropractic Examiners (BCE) is on their side.
 Unfortunately this is not true.
 BCE is a consumer protection agency and their mandate is to protect consumers and hold chiropractors accountable for misconduct.

 You help patients – now let us take care of you

 If you are facing an investigation or disciplinary action by the California Board of Chiropractic Examiners, give us a call.
 We understand what you are feeling and our chiropractor license defense attorney is 100% focused on defending you and your license.
 We do not judge, we are strictly here to defend and support you.